opendilab/GoBigger/README.md

 * A scalable environment that enables the simulation of various teams and agents in each team.
 * Rich action space and partially observable observation space.
 * More detailed configuration for different kinds of mini-games.

-**More details can be found in our paper ([GoBigger: A Scalable Platform for Cooperative-Competitive Multi-Agent Interactive Simulation](https://openreview.net/forum?id=NnOZT_CR26Z)) accepted at ICLR2023.**

 ## Outline